nekkuzuria/let-me-cook/README.md

 # Let Me Cook

 Let Me Cook is a web application that helps you find recipes based on the ingredients you have.
-It uses the AbstractAPI to scrape recipe data from Cookpad.
+It uses the AbstractAPI and Cheerio to scrape recipe data from Cookpad.
 The app allows users to search for recipes, view details, and regenerate results.

 ![image](https://github.com/user-attachments/assets/70a0934c-4e4e-4293-9f93-a0cecca4911e)